Frequently asked questions

 No. You do not need an account to view, filter, or export open data that has been made available through a site.
 You can, however, sign in and save your favorite datasets to your user profile.
 You can also use your community account to configure your own items, such as maps and stories, using open data.

-Do I need an account to share public initiative content (sites, pages, apps, surveys, and so on) through social media?
+Do I need an account to share public site content (pages, apps, surveys, and so on) through social media?

-No. Anyone can help expand the reach of an initiative by sharing a link to the initiative’s public items.
-An initiative's core team can encourage this by enabling the share button, a mobile-friendly button that provides fast options for sharing initiative sites, pages, and views to several social media platforms.
+No. Anyone can help expand the reach of content made publicly available by sharing a link on social media.
+Site editors can encourage this by enabling the share button, a mobile-friendly button that provides fast options for sharing content to several social media platforms.

 Where can I find ideas and inspiration for using a Hub community?

-View the Hub Gallery and browse examples by sectors such as local governments, nonprofits, and universities.
-You will find a range of Hubs, from those generating public input to others built by stakeholder contributions.
-For example, the Montana Forest Action Plan opened their Hub to public comments, providing access to surveys, open data, and research.
-Other Hubs, such as the Wyoming Business Council, rely on a network of internal community members to contribute to the public-facing side of their Hub with real-time data on broadband speeds.
+View the Hub Gallery and browse examples by sectors such as local governments, non-profits, and universities.
+You will find a range of hubs, from those gathering public input through surveys, open data, and research, to others built by stakeholder contributions, such as a network of internal community members contributing to the public-facing side of their hub.